Burglars can cause thousands of pounds of damage, so choosing the right burglar alarm is key.

 If they don't get the right password, or there's no answer, the company notifies a nominated key holder or the police.

-The main advantage with monitored burglar alarms is that there’s someone able to observe your property all the time.
+The main advantage with monitored burglar alarms is that there’s always someone to keep an eye on your property.

 But this service comes with a contract or a subscription at an additional cost.